danielabar/meblog/src/markdown/when-a-site-blocks-text-selection.md

 ## Ruling Out the Obvious

-I opened Chrome's Task Manager (Window > Task Manager) to check CPU and memory for that tab specifically.
-A background tab pegged at high CPU is the tell for something like a cryptominer, but nothing stood out.
+I opened Chrome's Task Manager (Window -> Task Manager) to check CPU and memory for that tab specifically.
+A background tab pegged at high CPU could be a sign of suspicious activity, but nothing stood out.

 My next thought was that something must be wrong with my mouse.
 I use a Magic Mouse over Bluetooth, and it does occasionally drop out or get flaky mid-click.
 So I checked System Settings, saw it was connected fine.
 I also tried clicking around on other tabs and windows, and the mouse was behaving normally.

 Then I thought maybe the page itself was broken, perhaps a JS error left it half-loaded.
 But hitting browser refresh didn't help, the mouse was still unresponsive, on that page only.

-It was at this point I started to suspect something on the site might be deliberately blocking selection, copying, and right-click.
+At this point I started to suspect something on the site might be deliberately blocking selection, copying, and right-click.
 What could it possibly be?
 Curiosity piqued!

 ![a curious cat peering intently at something](../images/curios-cat.jpg "Curiosity piqued")